farlee2121/DevEssentialsBlog/content/draft/2022-10-05-assessing-understanding-with-unit-tests.md

     public void CastingDoesNotWorkIfTypesLookAlikeButDoNotInherit()
     {
-        // casting does not work for types that look alike but don't have an inheritance relationship Assert.Throws<InvalidCastException>(() =>
+        // casting does not work for types that look alike but don't have an inheritance relationship
+        // A.k.a The language is not structurally typed Assert.Throws<InvalidCastException>(() =>
         {
             IFoo food = (IFoo) new NotDerived();